 We decided to look at Justin’s World – Jigsongs first.
 This App is based around jigsaw puzzles of four well-known nursery rhymes – One Two Three Four Five, The Grand Old Duke of York, Old Macdonald and Twinkle Twinkle.

-Monkey took to the Justin’s World Jigsongs instantly, he loves jigsaw puzzles and understood what he needed to do without any guidance.
+My son took to Justin’s World Jigsongs instantly, he loves jigsaw puzzles and understood what he needed to do without any guidance.
 Basically, once you’ve selected your Nursery Rhyme, you decide on the level of difficulty you want (number and size of jigsaw pieces) and you then click and drag each puzzle piece into place.
 When you have completed your puzzle Justin’s character sings the rhyme.
-Monkey loved it.
+He loved it.

 This App is great for encouraging manual dexterity and problem solving and is a big hit here.